 Scaling Human Systems: Organizational Design and Growth

 For this reason, I believe there are few if any hard and fast rules, and organizational design patterns can be difficult to translate from one organization to another.
 One organization’s solution can be another’s problem.
-Even when there is a perfect fit, the process of organization change is a feat unto itself, one about which many books have been written.
+Even when there seems to be a perfect fit, the process of implementing organizational change can be its own challenge

 Even so, I think there is much to be learned by comparing different organizations, and much inspiration to be found in their successes and failures.
 Two organizations merit specific mention here, as sources of inspiration for me: Canonical, where I worked as Ubuntu CTO from near inception to when it reached nearly 500 people, and Heroku, where I currently serve as VP Engineering as it grows beyond 100 people.

 Several of them share a common form:

 - What it means – a short conceptual overview